Your NAGT Membership Benefits

 As a valued member of NAGT, you will enjoy the following benefits:

-- Discounted registration rates for workshops and meetings
+- Discounted registration for professional development

-- Print and online access to a member-exclusive publication, In the Trenches
+- Quarterly members-only publication, In the Trenches

-- Options for regional section and topical division membership
+- Regional section and topical division membership

-- Community benefits and networking opportunities
+- Advocacy and networking opportunities

 - Eligibility for award nominations